This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Easy Elephant Ears

-- In a medium size mixing bowl, combine the flour, salt and baking soda.
+- In a medium size mixing bowl, combine the flour, salt and baking powder.
 Slowly stir in the warm water until a dough forms.
 Gradually add in the water until the dough is form (you may not need all the water).

 - Let the dough sit for 5 minutes.